altimmons/LangNotes/Python.md

  []
  ```

  del can also be used to delete entire variables: `del a`.
 Referencing the name `a` hereafter is an error (at least until another value is assigned to it).
-We’ll find other uses for del later.
+We'll find other uses for del later.

  ___

 ### (TUPLES)

  ___